skoolkid/skoolkit/sphinx/source/man/bin2tap.py.rst

   to include on the tape
 * ``--clear`` specifies the address of the CLEAR command in the BASIC loader

-By default, the 128K RAM bank loader (which is 45 bytes long) is placed one above the CLEAR address.
+By default, the 128K RAM bank loader (which is 39-45 bytes long, depending on the number of RAM banks to load) is placed one above the CLEAR address.
 Use the ``--loader`` option to place it at an alternative address.
 The lowest usable address with the ``--clear`` option on a bare 128K Spectrum is 23977 (0x5DA9).

+By default, 128K RAM banks 0, 1, 3, 4, 6 and 7 are added to the TAP file.
+If
+one or more of these RAM banks are not required, use the ``--banks`` option to specify a smaller set of RAM banks to add.
+If none of these RAM banks are required, use ``,`` (a single comma) as the argument to the ``--banks`` option.
+The contents of RAM banks 5 and 2 - from the ``--begin`` address and up to but not including the ``--end`` address (if given) - are included in the main code block on the tape.

 EXAMPLES
 ========